sgang007/sgang007.github.io/_posts/2015-07-10-controlling-minds.md

 ---
 layout: post
-title: "Charisma: Art of Manipulation and Influence"
+title: "Charisma: Art of Influence"
 published: true
 ---

-Everyone of us has seen Professor X controlling everyone's minds in X-men.
-What if I tell you such a thing is possible is no fiction and is very much possible in real life.
 If you have come across a strong personality, you know what I mean.
 Some people with their charisma and gaze have such a hold of other people's mind that they can easily influence anyone.
 That is the mental power of a person.

 And you know what the biggest secret is?
 This power is hidden inside everyone and waiting to be released.
 Lets talk about how you can unleash this power.